-After your are done with drawing a cat sketch, you can transfer it to your fine watercolor paper with graphite paper or a lightbox/window.
+After you are done with drawing a cat sketch, you can transfer it to your fine watercolor paper with graphite paper or a lightbox/window.

 4. Pick up color from the tip of your pencil with a wet brush.

 This is one way for the wet brush to easily pick up color from the tip of the watercolor pencil.
 Once you have the required intensity or concentration of colors, you are ready to create wet washes and watercolor effects.

 You can also make a palette for your watercolor pencils by sanding a cheap plastic palette.
 Color the pencils on the plastic and then wet the swatch of color with a brush and paint.

-Don’t throw away broken lead – No more tossing broken points in the trash!
+Don’t throw away the broken lead – No more tossing broken points in the trash!
 Instead, you can save them and use them on the palette.
 Add some water and you are ready to paint.

 NOTE.
 Wet watercolor pencil lead tends to weaken and becomes more prone to break more easily.
-Do be advised to let the pencil lead to dry before trying to sharpen it.
+Do be advised to let the pencil lead dry before trying to sharpen it.

 5. How to sharpen your artist-colored pencils?

 You can also use a craft knife to whittle away the wood and leave the lead intact for painting.
 This simple act conserves lead for painting large areas.

 6. Watercolor pencils can be used like traditional colored pencils.

 Just use your watercolor pencils like dry pencils to draw and color on dry paper for a traditional colored pencil look.

 – To achieve drawing the cat fur effect, try the hatching technique

-– For shadow effect, try cross hatching technique
+– For shadow effect, try the cross-hatching technique

 – To achieve textured effects for the cat hair, try the scumbling (or known as scribbling) technique

 NOTE.
-For bold expressive marks that will not easily dissolve, do explore how to use a wet pencil to draw on wet paper (known as Wet on Wet technique).
+For bold expressive marks that will not easily dissolve, do explore how to use a wet pencil to draw on wet paper (known as the Wet on Wet technique).

 7. Use a “Wet on Dry” technique for stippling effect.